 - 4 1/4 C flour

-- In the bowl of your mixer, combine the warm water, yeast and 1/2 tsp of sugar.
+- In the bowl of your mixer, combine the warm water, milk, yeast and sugar.
 Allow yeast to proof.

 - Add the remaining ingredients and mix on low until the dough forms and is well kneaded, about 5 minutes.
 Remove the dough hook, cover the bowl and allow to rise until doubled in size, about 90 minutes.